shiva123456789100/shiva123456789100.github.io/content/courses/hugo-blox/guide/formatting/media.md

 ---
-title: " Gravitational physics from amplitude (Under construction)"
+title: " Amplitudes: Pre-requisites and foundation "

 ---